 Cedar Lake Road bridge replacement

-The bridge over the BNSF railroad is a seven span timber beam bridge that was built in 1941.
+The bridge over the BNSF railroad is a seven span timber beam bridge built in 1941.
 The bridge is 142 feet long and 51 feet wide.
-The bridge has a sufficiency rating of ‘fair’ and thus requires a full replacement.
+The Cedar Lake Road bridge is rated as "fair", so it's time to replace the entire bridge.

-This project proposes to replace the Cedar Lake Road Bridge (MSA route 406) which crosses the BNSF railroad tracks.
+This project will replace the Cedar Lake Road Bridge (MSA route 406) which crosses the BNSF railroad tracks.
 This bridge replacement will include transportation infrastructure for vehicles, pedestrians and cyclists.
-The project will follow the guidance outlined in the Transportation Action Plan and Street Design Guide.
+We're going to use the advice given in the Transportation Action Plan and Street Design Guide for this project.

 - Coordinate project with agency partner plans and projects (MPRB and BNSF Rail)